lucgiffon/pycle/README.md

 ## TODOS:

-### Major
-- Make sure installation is working from github (add all the requirements in requirements.txt)
-- add useful datasets to evaluate compressive learning (kddcup, breast-cancer, covtype) (dont forget to talk about normalization (and add normalization functions to the module -> say in docstring that normalization is important)) (using.rst?)
-- Explanation of the feature maps and how to implement new ones + make an example of custom feature map (using.rst?)
-- Explanation of the frequencies sampling methods -> notebook presenting the methods (using.rst?)
-- Explanation for the CLOMP decoders + make an example of custom solver (using.rst?)
-- Add a make test and add it to the installation instructions

-### Minor
 - UML diagram of the classes
 - Quick demo video: overview of the code and possibilities (who is the target? what is the purpose?)
 - Explanation of the projectors and how to implement new ones